Q: Are your trips all holidays?

 Q: Do I need travel insurance?

 A: Yes, you must have adequate travel insurance cover in order to participate in any overseas holiday or challenge.
-Please see our Before You Go section.
+Please see our Health and Safety information.

 Q: How am I protected?

 A: We don’t offer ATOL protection but we work in partnership with large tour operators.
 They have this protection and therefore so do you when they book flights for you.
 For more information please read our Terms and Conditions.
 We guarantee to refund any trip cancelled by us completely.

 A: No. Unfortunately, this is not part of our service.